Create Web Based Interactive Timelines With Tiki Toki Timeline Maker

 As you proceed with making your timeline, each ‘Story’ is displayed in interactive form and can be revealed upon mouse click.

-The revealed story can contain images, videos and text, which means you can easily incorporate anything from an infographic, relevant image, or something like a YouTube video build upon your story.
-This approach is obviously quite different from presentation tools like PowerPoint and gives the user a lot of space to come up with creative ways to present data.
+The revealed story can contain images, videos, and text, so you can easily incorporate anything from an infographic, relevant image, or a YouTube video to build upon your story.
+This approach is quite different from presentation tools like PowerPoint and gives the user a lot of space to develop creative ways to present data.
 The interface of Tiki Toki itself resembles the timeline of a video editing tool.